 Powered by an Intel Celeron processor and 4GB of RAM, this Chromebook handles multitasking with ease.
 Whether I’m working on Google Docs, streaming videos, or browsing multiple tabs, it doesn’t lag or stutter.
 The 64GB eMMC storage is sufficient for storing documents and essential files, and you can always expand it with cloud storage if needed.

-The HP Chromebook 14 is an economical laptop with good durability and good enough performance for the usual Chrome OS productivity tasks.
+conclusion The HP Chromebook 14 is an economical laptop with good durability and good enough performance for the usual Chrome OS productivity tasks.
 Thanks to AMD’s Radeon R4 GPU, it has its own edge when it comes to graphics.